aws-cloudformation/aws-cloudformation-samples/hooks/python-hooks/apigw-enforce-authorizer/README.md

 ## Limitations
 This hook serves as a simple example on how authorizers can be enforced on API Gateway resources.
 There are a few limitations associated with it in favor of simplicity.
 It is encouraged to fork this example and customize it depending on the need.
-1. OpenAPI definitions specified in S3 will be skipped and not validated.
+1. OpenAPI definitions specified in an [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (Amazon S3) bucket object will be skipped and not validated.
 2. Hook will be enforced on all stacks and all routes.
 There is no way to skip certain stack or route.

 ## Method/Route Resource